 At the hotel

-Free WiFi throughout.
-In rooms: TV, Smeg coffee machine and kettle, and home-made biscuits.
+Free WiFi throughout, Wellington boots, drinks and snack larder.
+In rooms: TV, Smeg or Nespresso coffee machines and kettle, 100 acre or Diptyque bath products, free bottled water and home-made biscuits.

 Our favourite rooms